michaelscales88/arduino_sonar/readme.rst

 To run the project
 ===================

-Under the project directory, type:
+Under the project directory, do:

-make clean
-make
-make load
+make clean -> make -> make load

 This should load the program onto your arduino